-Attract Mode launched as a video game culture shop and blog in 2009, and soon after teamed up with Giant Robot to start the ARTXGAME project.
+Attract Mode launched as a video game culture shop and blog in 2009.
 Reborn in 2012 as a video game collective, Attract Mode is now comprised of game makers, film makers, designers, artists, and journalists.

 Adam Robezzoli is the founding member of Attract Mode and a co-founder and director at LA Game Space.

 Matt Hawkins was the east coast rep for Attract Mode 1.0, and still helps curate the shop and our events.
 He’s also a video game designer, journalist, advocate, and zinester.

 Cory Schmitz is a graphic designer living in Chicago.
 He worked on Sound Shapes for the PS Vita & PS3.
 He tries to make things look nice.